millakortelainen/horseAlgorithm/documentation/week-reports/week-report-4.md

 Everything is going well.

 ## What next?
 Next I'm going to write performance tests.
 I should also consider what data structures I want to implement myself.
+Although I haven't begun the performance testing, I did study [it from the exmaple project](https://github.com/TiraLabra/Testing-and-rmq/tree/master/src/main/java/rmq/util).
+Performance testing Is totally new to me.
+I believe that next week will be very instructive for me.
+I probably should also schedule couple extra hours for working on the project because the nature of the testing is new to me.

 ## Hours used
 Past week I have worked total 14 hours with this project.